legalize-dev/legalize-nl/nl/BWBR0017728.md

 ‘Sailing vessel’ means a vessel designed to carry sail, whether as a sole means of propulsion or as a supplementary means.

-‘Sail training vessel’ means a sailing vessel which, at the time, is being used either:

 ### 3. APPLICATION AND INTERPRETATION

 ### 3.1.
 Application